Submissions

 Examples:

-• Abayomi (2000), Agindotan et al., (2003), (Kelebeni, 1983), (Usman and Smith, 1992), (Chege, 1998; Chukwura, 1987a,b; Tijani, 1993,1995), (Kumasi et al., 2001)
+• Abayomi (2000), Agindotan et al. (2003), (Kelebeni, 1983), (Kumasi et al., 2001), (Usman and Smith, 1992), (Chege, 1998; Chukwura, 1987a,b; Tijani, 1993,1995)

-• Chikere, C. B., Omoni, V. T. and Chikere, B. O. 2008.
+• Chikere, C. B., Omoni, V. T. & Chikere, B. O. (2008).
 Distribution of potential nosocomial pathogens in a hospital environment.
-Afr.
-J. Biotechnol.
-7, 3535-3539.
+African Journal of Biotechnology, 7, 3535-3539.

-• Moran, G. J., Amii, R. N., Abrahamian, F. M., and Talan, D. A. 2005.
+• Moran, G. J., Amii, R. N., Abrahamian, F. M. & Talan, D. A. (2005).
 Methicillinresistant Staphylococcus aureus in community-acquired skin infections.
 Emerg.
-Infect.
-Dis.
-11, 928-930.
+Infectious Diseases, 11, 928-930.

-• Pitout, J. D. D., Church, D. L., Gregson, D. B., Chow, B. L., McCracken, M., Mulvey, M., Laupland, K. B. 2007.
+• Pitout, J. D. D., Church, D. L., Gregson, D. B., Chow, B. L., McCracken, M., Mulvey, M. & Laupland, K. B. (2007).
 Molecular epidemiology of CTXM-producing Escherichia coli in the Calgary Health Region: emergence of CTX-M-15-producing isolates.
-Antimicrob.
-Agents Chemother.
-51, 1281-1286.
+Antimicrobial Agents for Chemotherapy, 51, 1281-1286.

-• Pelczar, J. R., Harley, J. P. and Klein, D. A. 1993.
+• Pelczar, J. R., Harley, J. P. & Klein, D. A. (1993).
 Microbiology: Concepts and Applications.
-McGraw-Hill Inc., New York, pp. 591-603.
+McGraw-Hill Inc., New York, USA.

 Proofs and Reprints:

 Electronic proofs will be sent (e-mail attachment) to the corresponding author as a portable document format (PDF) file.
 Page proofs are considered to be the final version of the manuscript.
-With the exception of typographical or minor clerical errors, no major changes will be made on the manuscript at proof stage.
+With the exception of typographical or minor clerical errors, no major changes will be allowed on the manuscript at proof stage.
 Because Ambo University JSSD will be published freely online to attract a wide audience, authors will have free electronic access to the full text (in PDF) of the article.
 Authors can freely download the PDF file from which they can print copies of their articles.

 Change to authorship: